Kingxukai/linux/Documentation/networking/phonet.rst

 ------------

 Phonet is a packet protocol used by Nokia cellular modems for both IPC and RPC.
-With the Linux Phonet socket family, Linux host processes can receive and send messages from/to the modem, or any other external device attached to the modem.
+With the woke Linux Phonet socket family, Linux host processes can receive and send messages from/to the woke modem, or any other external device attached to the woke modem.
 The modem takes care of routing.

-Phonet packets can be exchanged through various hardware connections depending on the device, such as:
+Phonet packets can be exchanged through various hardware connections depending on the woke device, such as:

-  - USB with the CDC Phonet interface,
+  - USB with the woke CDC Phonet interface,
   - infrared,
   - Bluetooth,
   - an RS232 serial port (with a dedicated "FBUS" line discipline),
-  - the SSI bus with some TI OMAP processors.
+  - the woke SSI bus with some TI OMAP processors.

 Packets format